This printed article is located at https://investor.amosgroup.com/financials.html

 Financials Results

-Condensed Interim Financial Statements For The Six Months And Full Year Ended 31 March 2023
+Unaudited Condensed Interim Financial Statements For The Six Months Ended 30 September 2025

 Financials Archive